watrall/lena/README.md

 LENA (Learner Engagement and Needs Assistant) is a lightweight AI chatbot pilot designed to support students in online courses.
 It helps learners get quick, accurate answers about assignments, schedules, and university policies, reducing instructor burden in high-enrollment classes and accelerating response times so students stay on track and succeed.

 LENA isn’t meant to replace instructors.
-It handles common questions and points students toward resources, then automatically escalates anything it can’t answer to the instructor through Mattermost.
+It handles common questions and points students toward resources, then captures any low-confidence answers for instructors to review.
 Every question and interaction is logged, creating a feedback loop that helps instructors spot confusion early, adjust materials, and improve the course.

 Students interact through a simple chat interface that works on desktop and mobile.
 Instructors and course admins can view real-time insights in an analytics dashboard—tracking trends, top questions, and emerging pain points across multiple courses.
 The pilot version is fully containerized (FastAPI backend + Next.js frontend + Qdrant vector store) and integrates with GitHub Actions for automated testing and builds.